 Understanding Same-Origin Policy

-The Same-Origin Policy (SOP) is a critical security measure that governs how web browsers interact between web pages.
-It ensures that a script on one web page can access data on another only if both pages share the same origin.
-This policy is fundamental for preventing malicious scripts from accessing sensitive data across different websites.
+The Same-Origin Policy (SOP) is a fundamental security measure that controls how web browsers interact between web pages.
+It ensures that scripts on one web page can only access data on another if both pages share the same origin, thereby preventing malicious scripts from accessing sensitive data across different websites.

 Key Points